 It’s also super important to prep sabudana well so as to decrease the odds of a sticky khichdi.
 And I’ve shared exactly how to prep it, so you can follow that.

 Potatoes – I prefer using pre-boiled potatoes for making khichdi.
-But you can use raw potatoes too, and cook them in the pan while making khichdi.
+But you can use raw potatoes too, just cut them smaller, and cook them in the pan while making khichdi.
 It would just take longer.

 How to Make Sabudana Khichdi

-There are 2 main parts to making a good sabudana khichdi – soaking sabudana and actually making the khichdi in the pan.
+There are 2 main parts to making a good sabudana khichdi – soaking & prepping sabudana and actually making the khichdi in the pan.

-The latter is fairly simple and straightforward, if you handle sabudana right in the soaking and prep stage.
+The latter is fairly simple and straightforward, if you handle sabudana right in the soaking and prepping stage.

 I soak 1 cup sabudana using 1 cup water.
 Depending on the kind / quality of sabudana you are using, you might need ¾ to 1 cup water.